Fylinde/auth-sdk/README.md

 ### Next.js (Pages Router) with [urql](https://formidable.com/open-source/urql/)

 When using Next.js (Pages Router) along with [urql](https://formidable.com/open-source/urql/) client, there are two essential steps to setting up your application.
-First, you have to surround your application's root with two providers: `<SaleorAuthProvider>` and `<Provider>`.
+First, you have to surround your application's root with two providers: `<FylindeAuthProvider>` and `<Provider>`.

-`<SaleorAuthProvider>` comes from our React.js-auth package, located at `@saleor/auth-sdk/react`, and it needs to be set up with the Saleor auth client.
+`<FylindeAuthProvider>` comes from our React.js-auth package, located at `@fylinde/auth-sdk/react`, and it needs to be set up with the Fylinde auth client.

-The `<Provider>` comes from `urql` and it needs the GraphQL client instance, which is enhanced with the authenticated `fetch` that comes from the Saleor auth client.
+The `<Provider>` comes from `urql` and it needs the GraphQL client instance, which is enhanced with the authenticated `fetch` that comes from the Fylinde auth client.

 Lastly, you must run the `useAuthChange` hook.
 This links the `onSignedOut` and `onSignedIn` events and is meant to refresh the GraphQL store and in-flight active GraphQL queries.